-All full-time employees with one (1) or more years of continuous active service shall be eligible for a reimbursement of instructional fees and laboratory fees of up to four thousand dollars (\$4,000) per calendar year for undergraduate studies or up to four thousand five hundred dollars (\$4,500) per calendar year for graduate studies voluntarily undertaken by him/her.
-Reimbursement shall not exceed a combined total of four thousand five hundred dollars (\$4,500.00) per calendar year for undergraduate and graduate studies.
+All full-time employees with one (1) or more years of continuous active service shall be eligible for a reimbursement of instructional fees, books and course fees of up to five thousand two hundred fifty dollars (\$5,250) per calendar year for undergraduate studies or up to five thousand five hundred dollars (\$5,500) per calendar year for graduate studies voluntarily undertaken by them.
+Reimbursement shall not exceed a combined total of five thousand five hundred dollars (\$5,500) per calendar year for undergraduate and graduate studies.
 The tuition reimbursement program shall be subject to the following conditions: